-All the concepts and features that determine the reliability of messaging apps based on a serverless concept might sound complicated and hard to keep track of.
+All the concepts and features that determine the reliability of serverless messaging apps might sound complicated and hard to keep track of.
 Beyond the technical jargon, we need is to ask ourselves: Do we strive for security using these decentralized messengers?

 1. Firstly, your messages can be hacked

 When you send a message to your family or friend, it is copied and saved in a centralized database, and then transferred to the recipient.
 Later, the database owned by that platform is typically used for targeted advertising.
-However this “storehome of messages” become main targets for hackers and your private communication history suddenly becomes public.
+However this “store home of messages” become the main target for hackers and your private communication history suddenly becomes public.
 Didn’t expect this?
 Well, then s u r p r i s e … : ))

 2. Your private information, such as credit card details can be stolen and used

-3. Don’t freak out, but governments records and stores every phone call we have
+3. Don’t freak out, but governments record and store every phone call

 4. Big data collection is everywhere and it’s almost impossible to escape

 Usually, this collection process happens when we even don’t realize it’s happening and the personal space we have is no longer physical as it seems to.
 Instead, it’s a global network of data and it’s vital for us not to leave traces on the internet and leave peace in mind.
 Personal data is something that everyone prefers to keep secret, and at the same time, many people are for the lookout for it.
 Governments want it for security reasons, companies strive to possess it for targeted advertising, cybercriminals aim to get it for financial gains.
 Nevertheless, your personal data can be monetized one way or another, by any of the above-mentioned entities.